Description

 Practical Applications

-• Learn from the case studies and best practices presented in this book and apply them to your congregation to create a framework for your mental health ministry.
+- Apply insights from the case studies and practices presented in this book to create a mental health ministry in your congregation.